troclaux/notes/aws.md

 ## EKS (Elastic Kubernetes Service)

-> fully managed Kubernetes service that allows you to run, manage and scale containerized applications using Kubernetes
+> fully-managed Kubernetes service that allows you to run, manage and scale containerized applications using Kubernetes

 ## ElastiCache

-> fully managed service that deploys, operates and scales popular open-source compatible in-memory data stores in the cloud
+> fully-managed service that deploys, operates and scales popular open-source compatible in-memory data stores in the cloud

 - used to manage [redis](./redis.md) or memcached
 - in-memory db